12 Product Marketing Ideas

 Creating a new product takes a lot of time and work.
 Then, after all of that work is over, you need to figure out how to market a product.
 There are now more marketing tools than ever before.
 So, where do you start?

 As more businesses shift their marketing strategy to make it more visible online, there are a few things you can’t miss.
 No matter your industry or the quality of your product, you’re always missing out on potential business if you don’t promote your products properly.
-So, to get started, make sure your product marketing plan includes:
+So, to get started, make sure your product plan includes:

 - Online Audience Research